charlieroberts/interface.server.2/src/ApplicationManager.js.md

 JavaScript string.

       createApp: function( appString ) {
+        var io, destinations

         eval( appString )

+        app.__proto__ = new EE()

-        var io = new this.app.ioManager.IO( { inputs:app.inputs, outputs:app.outputs } ),
+        app.io = new this.app.ioManager.IO({ inputs:app.inputs, outputs:app.outputs, name: app.name })

-            _destinations = []
+After generating the appropriate destinations for the application we replace the descriptors used to generate the destination objects with destinations themselves.

+        app.destinations = this.createDestinationsForApp( app )

+Generate mappings for the application.

+        _.forIn( app.mappings, function( mapping ) { AM.createMappingForApp( mapping, app ) } )

+Emit an event telling the ApplicationManager listeners that a new application has been created.
+        this.emit( 'new application', app )
+      },

-Go through all the destinations in the app.
-Find all app inputs that use each destination and bind their emit function to generate output using the *send* method of the destination.
+Go through all the destinations defined for the app and create them.
+Find all app inputs that use each destination and bind their emit function to generate output using the *output* method of the destination.

+      createDestinationsForApp: function( app ) {
+        var destinations = []
         for( var i = 0; i < app.destinations.length; i++ ) {
           ( function() {
             var _destination = app.destinations[ i ],
-                targets      = _.where( io.inputs,  { destination: i } ),
+                targets      = _.where( app.io.inputs,  { destination: i } ),
                 destination  = null

-            destination = this.app.transportManager.createDestination( _destination )
+            destination = AM.app.transportManager.createDestination( _destination )

             if( destination !== null ) {
-              _destinations.push( destination )
+              destinations.push( destination )

               _.forIn( targets, function( input, key ) {
                 input.emit = function( _value ) {